By Janet K. Keeler

 Gilded Holiday Glory

 The "Christmas Spectacular!"
 Holiday Home Tour in DeLand is elaborate, elegant, and over-the-top, featuring designer Christmas decorations in one of Florida's most historic mansions, the 1886 "Gilded Age" Victorian Stetson Mansion.
 How spectacular is it?
-The mansion has been recently been listed as one of the "Top 10 Things to do in Florida" by Tripadvisor.
+The mansion has been listed as one of the "Top 10 Things to do in Florida" by Tripadvisor.
 Reservations are required.

 Snow in Florida?